 Does my General Contractors Insurance policy cover subcontractors?

-Some policies offer coverage for uninsured subcontractors.
-This is usually not a good idea for a number of reasons such as you will be responsible for any claims they may cause.
-You should always require any subcontractor you hire to provide you a certificate of insurance naming you as an additional insured.
-If you do not get these certificates of insurance the amounts you paid to these subcontractors will be included in your sales.
+Some policies offer coverage for uninsured subcontractors; this is usually not a good idea for several reasons, such as you will be responsible for any claims they may cause.
+You should always require any subcontractor you hire to provide a certificate of insurance naming you as an additional insured.
+If you do not get these certificates of insurance, the amounts you paid to these subcontractors will be included in your sales.
 This can cause your premiums to go through the roof.
-You should always get these before they start any work
+You should always get these before they start any work.

 What does a 1099 “Employee “ Mean?